posos-tech/multilingual-alignment-and-transfer/README.md

 - [x] ffapa75h (running): wikiann only with right segmenter
 - [ ] lsa4k936: wikiann with multi_un
 - [ ] lazzd5fz: udpos with multi_un (and right seed for comparison)
+- [ ] yti4fcgs: wikiann udpos opus100 with right seed ans all
+- [ ] enr6imp2: same but XLM-R Large baseline only
+- [ ] s61247p2: wikiann udpos multi_un with right seed ans all

 ## 40